Cape Verde's ruling party maintains majority in parliamentary elections

 With all but three of 72 seats determined, the MpD has won 36 seats, according to the Cape Verde Technological Center, which publishes results on behalf of the election commission.
 The main opposition, Almada's African Party for the Independence of Cape Verde (PAICV), got 29 seats and a third party won four.

-A cluster of 10 volcanic islands 570 km (350 miles) off West Africa, Cape Verde has held democratic elections since it gained independence from Portugal in 1975.
+A cluster of 10 volcanic islands 570 km (350 miles) off West Africa, the former Portuguese colony has held democratic elections since 1991.
 Border closures during the pandemic have cut off its beaches and mountains from the tourists that normally flock there.

 The economy shrank by 14% in 2020, according to the International Monetary Fund.
 It is expected to grow by 5.8% in 2021.
 There have been 20,254 COVID-19 infections and 190 COVID-related deaths, Reuters data show.